-Districts may develop a multidistrict organization for the purpose of disseminating information and facilitating communication between Rotaract clubs in the districts concerned, provided that:
+Districts may develop a multidistrict organization between Rotaract clubs in the districts concerned, provided that:

-- c) the organization complies with RI policy or is subject to termination of its status by the general secretary on behalf of the RI Board of Directors; - d) each member district is represented by its district Rotaract leader.
-Each district Rotaract leader may appoint a proxy, as needed, to carry out the activities of the multidistrict organization; - e) funds needed to implement the organization's activities (i.e. production and distribution of regional club directories and newsletters, dissemination of Rotaract program information, general correspondence) cannot be made enforceable; - f) the organization has no decision making or legislative powers, except for decisions concerning the activities of the organization - g) the organization shall establish a voting mechanism to be reviewed by the district governors.
-(October 2019 Mtg., Bd.
+- a) there is no objection by the governors of each of the districts concerned; authorization is secured from the general secretary, acting on behalf of the RI Board of Directors, to develop and maintain such an organization - b) the organization complies with RI policy or is subject to termination of its status by the general secretary on behalf of the RI Board of Directors - c) each member district is represented by its district Rotaract representative.
+Alternatively, a district may appoint a proxy, as needed, to carry out activities within the multidistrict organization

+- d) funds needed to implement the organization's activities (i.e. production and distribution of regional club directories and newsletters, dissemination of Rotaract program information, general correspondence) cannot be made enforceable - e) the organization has no decision making or legislative powers, except for decisions concerning the activities of the organization - f) the organization shall establish a voting mechanism to be reviewed by the district governors.
+(April 2021 Mtg., Bd.
 Dec.
-57)
+156)

 Source: March 1992 Mtg., Bd.
 Dec.
 229; November 2006 Mtg., Bd.
 Dec.
 74; January 2015 Mtg., Bd.
 Dec.
-136
+136; Amended by January 2021 Mtg., Bd.
+Dec.
+84; April 2021 Mtg., Bd.
+Dec.
+156